 All parts of the plants are poisonous and ingesting large amounts can be life-threatening.
 Symptoms include mouth irritation, nausea,vomiting, very low blood pressure/heart rate, and irregular heart rhythm.
 As an interesting side note, honey made from Azalea and Rhododendron flowers is also toxic and has earned the nickname 'Mad Honey'!

 The needles, bark, and seeds cause tremors, difficulty breathing, vomiting and heart failure.
 Dogs can also experience seizures.
 The flesh of the bright red berries are not toxic but the seeds inside them are (and there isn't much actual berry around the seed).

 While this list shows some of the common decorative-but-toxic plants, it isn't exhaustive.
-If you want to learn more, check out the University of California's Toxic Plant List, Good Housekeeping's 15 Poisonous Plants, and ProFlower's List of 199 Plants to Avoid.
+If you want to learn more, check out the University of California - Davis Toxic Plant Garden, and ProFlower's List of 199 Plants to Avoid.

 For more information on toxic plant varieties and information relating to pets, here's the ASPCA's page on poisonous plants.

 For additional information on poisonings in general and what to do if you suspect someone has ingested something toxic, the National Capitol Poison Center is a great resource.